NBISweden/GUESSmyLT/CONTRIBUTING.md

   - as much relevant information as possible, and
   - a *code sample* or an (executable) *test case* demonstrating the expected behaviour that is not occurring.

-* If possible, use the following [template to report a bug].

 ## How to work on a new feature/bug

 Create an issue on Github or you can alternatively pick one already created.